iotaledger/hornet/documentation/docs/getting_started/bootstrap_from_a_genesis_snapshot.md

 ---
-description: Please follow these instructions to bootstrap the Chrysalis Phase 2 Hornet node from the Genesis Snapshot.
+description: How to bootstrap the Chrysalis Phase 2 Hornet node from the Genesis Snapshot.
 image: /img/logo/HornetLogo.png
 keywords:
 - IOTA Node